wetransform/inspire-extensions/patterns/_posts/2016-06-16-adding-constraints.markdown

 ## Intent

-Constraints allow us to exactly describe what a valid data structure looks like at runtime.
+Constraints are restrictions that allow us to exactly describe what a valid data structure looks like.
 In a very simple form, a constraint limits the values a certain property can take, similar to assigning a code list to the property.
 Constraints can be used to define a range of valid values, or to define requirements on the geometry, such as that the outer ring of polygon must have a counter-clockwise winding order.
 Constraints can also be used to enforce consistency across multiple properties or even objects of multiple classes.
 An example for this is ensuring that a centroid geometry of an object lies inside the surface geometry property that the same object also has.

 By defining additional constraints on an INSPIRE class, we can use some of the more open structures and scope them down, so that they better match our own requirements.
 An example for this is the `geometry` property on any `FeatureType`.
 Often, any subtype of `AbstractGeometry` is allowed, such as `Point`, `MultiSurface` or even `RectifiedGrid`.
 This flexibility doesn't help implementation of clients and business logic that need to consume this data, so it makes sense to explicitly define what kind of data we are actually able to process.